jimsheen/next-js-atomic-design-example/README.md

 ### **Atomic Design with Next.js and Tailwind CSS**

 This repository is a [Next.js](https://nextjs.org/) project that demonstrates how to implement Atomic Design principles using React and Tailwind CSS.
-It is accompanied by a comprehensive article that guides you through the process of building a scalable and maintainable e-commerce product page.
+It is accompanied by a comprehensive article that guides you through the process of building a scalable e-commerce product page using the Atomic Design Pattern.

 The article, which provides a detailed explanation and step-by-step instructions, can be found here: [Implementing Atomic Design in React with Tailwind CSS](https://medium.com/@james-sheen/implementing-atomic-design-in-react-95a2e6b8db21).

+_This repository contains contrived example components that demonstrate the application of Atomic Design principles to React components.
+The examples provided are simplified to illustrate the concepts clearly and may not represent the full complexity of a real world application._

 ## **Getting Started**